 On this tour, you’ll see beyond the usual tourist spots and through the eyes of a local.
 Here’s what you can expect from the tour:

 - Discover Budapest’s graffiti and street art scene and learn about the local artists

 - Find hidden cafés, bars, galleries, design shops, studios, music venues and hangouts

-- Learn about Budapest’s minority cultures such as LGBT+
+- Learn about Budapest’s minority cultures such as LGBTQ+

 - Visit Budapest’s infamous ruin bars